QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

     - first fit
         - finds the first block that is big enough and returns
         - pollutes the beginning of the free list with a small objects
+        - address-based ordering
-        - address-based ordering: keep the list ordered by the address of the free space, coalescing becomes easier
+            - keep the list ordered by the address of the free space, coalescing becomes easier
     - next fit
         - keeps an extra pointer to the location within the list where one was looking last
         - spread the searches for free space throughout the list more uniformly